Pull Content

 Best practices

-• Pull before you push.
-Always run npx leadcms pull before pushing changes to make sure you have the latest remote updates.
-This avoids conflicts and ensures your status output is accurate.
+npx leadcms pullbefore pushing changes to make sure you have the latest remote updates.
+This avoids conflicts and ensures your status output is accurate. - Use selective pulls for efficiency.
+If only one area has changed, run the scoped command (

-• Do not edit downloaded media.
+pullto fetch the latest content before generating your static site.
+The incremental sync mechanism makes this operation quick even on cold CI runners. - Do not edit downloaded media.
 Media files pulled from LeadCMS should be treated as read‑only.
 To update images or videos, upload new versions via the CMS Admin UI and pull again.

 By understanding how pulls work and following these practices, you'll maintain a fast and reliable sync between your local project and LeadCMS.